 Sally Van Doren, Vice President

-A poet and artist, Sally is the author of Promise (LSU Press), Possessive and Sex at Noon Taxes which received the Walt Whitman Award from the Academy of American Poets.
-Her poetry has appeared in national and international publications, such as The New Republic, Poetry Ireland Review and Poetry London, been nominated for a Pushcart Prize and featured by The Writer’s Almanac on NPR, The Poetry Foundation and American Life in Poetry.
+A poet and artist, Sally is the author of four collections of poetry, Sibilant (forthcoming in 2023 from LSU Press) Promise, Possessive and Sex at Noon Taxes which received the Walt Whitman Award from the Academy of American Poets.
+Her poetry has appeared widely in publications such as The New Republic, Poetry Ireland Review and Poetry London, been nominated for a Pushcart Prize and featured by The Writer’s Almanac on NPR, The Poetry Foundation and American Life in Poetry.
 Since 2006, she has added one line a day to her ongoing poem, “The Sense Series” which she performed as a multi-media installation at the Contemporary Art Museum St. Louis.
-Sally has served as news director for KTRC Radio in Santa Fe, New Mexico, press secretary to the mayor of Santa Fe and Director of the Santa Fe Arts Commission.
-She publicly and virtually exhibits her visual art and photography.

 Joe Gitterman, Secretary